makrai/notes/martin21-self-regu-deep-neu.md

   * models including AlexNet and Inception and nearly every other large-scale model we have examined
   * deviate strongly from the common Gaussian-based MP model
-    * in one of the very different Universality classes of Heavy-Tailed random matrix models.
-We call this Heavy-Tailed Self-Regularization
+    * in one of the very different Universality classes of Heavy-Tailed random matrix models
+    * We call this Heavy-Tailed Self-Regularization
     * the MP Soft Rank vanishes, and the Stable Rank decreases, but the full Hard Rank is still retained
     * The ESD fully (or partially) Heavy-Tailed, but with finite support